The Sexy Brutale

 The Sexy Brutale is an adventure puzzle video game developed by Cavalier Game Studios and Tequila Works.
 The game was released for PlayStation 4, Windows, and Xbox One in April 2017.
 A Nintendo Switch version was released in December 2017.
 A cloud-based version was released for Amazon Luna in October 2020.
+Set in a masked ball inside the titular casino-mansion, the players control a masked preacher stuck in a time loop.
+Armed with a pocketwatch and his marked mask by a "Bloody girl", is tasked to safe the guests from the murdering staff of the mansion.

 Gameplay

 The Sexy Brutale is an adventure puzzle video game.
 The player is tasked with exploring a mansion that is stuck in a time loop and saving its guests before they are killed off.

 Plot

 Lafcadio Boone, a preacher, wakes up during the yearly party that Lucas Bondes hosts in his casino mansion.
 A mysterious woman, called the Bloody Girl, has given Boone a mask that has ripped him out of an ongoing time loop that the rest of the other party members are stuck in over a 12-hour period, reliving their deaths over and over again.
 She has also given Boone a broken watch, that when the timer reaches the hour of 5, the day resets.
 Boone's task is to save the other party goers from their gruesome deaths before they happen by learning different ways over the 12 hour period by discovering clues, recipes, or items.
 The first man he saves, Sixpence, takes the watch and fixes it so that the full 12 hours of the day become available.
 Boone then sets out to prevent the other deaths.
 Upon saving these other party goers, they remove their masks, talk to Boone to show they know him in some way.
 Boone then takes each mask, absorbing the powers they hold and giving him the means to save the other members and advance in the mansion.